Enhancing MR Image Segmentation with Realistic Adversarial Data Augmentation: Results

-To understand the effects of individual data augmentations and the importance of the chain strategy for improved data diversity used in \advchain, we investigate the performance of our framework when applying augmentations individually or in chains.
+To understand the effects of individual data augmentations and the importance of the chain strategy for improved data diversity used in \advchain, we investigate the performance of our framework when applying augmentations individually with a fixed type of transformation or with dynamic augmentation chains.
 Specifically, we trained the same network with each of the four transformations separately in the semi-supervised setting, and compared the results to their random counterparts (i.e. without adversarial training).
 Table~\ref{tab:random vs adv} shows the obtained results.

 In Table~\ref{tab:random vs adv}, we observe that individual data augmentations with adversarial training consistently outperform those corresponding ones without adversarial training, see row 1 vs. row 2, row 3 vs. row 4.
-Another finding is that there is no individual transformation that always outperforms the other three individual data augmentations, while the proposed composite adversarial augmentation (\advchain) achieves the highest Dice scores on both tasks.
-By contrast, \randchain\ does not always outperform other random individual data augmentations.
-For example, on the cardiac segmentation performance, the average Dice score slightly drops from 0.7745 to 0.7696, compared to the one with random bias field augmentation, whereas on the prostate segmentation, the performance decreases from 0.6323 to 0.6294, compared to the one with random affine augmentation. \revise{This highlights the benefits of applying adversarial training to chained transformations, which increases the efficacy of augmented data points so that they are beneficial for improving the network generalization for the downstream tasks.}
+Another finding is that adversarial training with morphological transformations always outperforms the other three individual data augmentations, highlighting the importance of introducing local anatomical variations to enhance the data variety.

+In both cardiac and prostate segmentation tasks, the proposed composite adversarial augmentation (\advchain) achieves the highest Dice scores on both tasks.
+By contrast, the random-based composite data augmentation: \emph{chain} w/o adversarial training does not always outperform other random individual data augmentations.
+For example, on the cardiac segmentation performance, the average Dice score slightly drops from 0.7857 to 0.7802, compared to the one with random bias field augmentation. {This highlights the benefits of applying adversarial training to optimizing dynamically chained transformations, which increases both the \emph{diversity} and \emph{effectiveness} of augmented data points to improve the network generalization for the downstream tasks.}